EjikeJosephUche/typescriptTodoList/README.md

 ## TodoList.ts
 The TodoList class implements the following methods to manage todo items:

-addTodo(task: string, dueDate: Date): void: Adds a new todo item. completeTodo(id: number): void: Marks a todo item as completed. removeTodo(id: number): void: Removes a todo item by ID. listTodos(): TodoItem[]: Lists all todos. filterByCompletion(completed: boolean): TodoItem[]: Filters todos by completion status. updateTaskDescription(id: number, newTask: string): void: Updates the task description of a todo item. clearCompleted(): void: Clears all completed todos. formatDueDate(date: Date): string: Formats the due date as YYYY-MM-DD using the toLocaleDateString method.
+- addTodo(task: string): void: Adds a new todo item.
+- completeTodo(id: number): void: Marks a todo item as completed.
+- removeTodo(id: number): void: Removes a todo item by ID.
+- listTodos(): TodoItem[]: Lists all todos.
+- filterByCompletion(completed: boolean): TodoItem[]: Filters todos by completion status.
+- updateTaskDescription(id: number, newTask: string): void: Updates the task description of a todo item.
+- clearCompleted(): void: Clears all completed todos.
+- formatDate(date: Date): string: Formats the due date as YYYY-MM-DD using the toLocaleDateString method.

 ## app.ts
-This is the main entry point for testing or running the application in a development environment.
+This is the main entry point for running the application in a development environment.
 It demonstrates how to use the TodoList class and interact with the todos.

 ## package.json
 This file contains the project's dependencies, scripts, and metadata.